wavebreaker-lucas/esg_gp_be/README-DATA.md

 ```

 These optimized endpoints maintain the separate endpoint architecture while addressing potential performance bottlenecks in the review process.
 They provide targeted improvements for specific admin workflows without introducing the complexity of fully consolidated endpoints.

+### Client Integration Guidelines

+When integrating with these endpoints in your client application:

+1. **Authentication:** Always include authentication tokens in your requests.
+2. **Error Handling:** Handle 403 Forbidden responses gracefully, as they indicate permission issues.
+3. **Pagination:** For endpoints that support pagination:
+   - Always check total_count and total_pages in the response
+   - Implement pagination controls in your UI
+   - Set reasonable page_size values (10-50 items per page recommended)
+4. **Batch Processing:** Use batch endpoints when dealing with multiple related items to reduce API calls.

 ### Example Requests and Responses